Stocks rise on bank earnings

-U.S. stocks are trading higher following better than expected profit reports from Goldman Sachs and Bank of America.
+U.S. stocks were trading higher Wednesday following better-than-expected profit reports from Goldman Sachs and Bank of America.

 Continue Reading Below